mr-boode/move_arm_by_speaking-website/README.md

 # move_arm_by_speeching-website

- control arm robot by speeching
+ Control arm robot by speeching

 In this task I used javascript serial port and speech to move robot arm